 A full two-thirds of the population will buy a costume, spending an average of $77.52 each.
 That’s a record in terms of both spending and the sheer number of costumes sold.

 Interestingly, the holiday has evolved from primarily a children’s holiday to one celebrated by adults, especially millenials.
 Less than half of the money spent on costumes is going to costumes for children.
 Adults dress up (to the tune of $1.4 million) and their dress up their pets ($350 million).
-They also throw parties for other adults and patronize bars and clubs, which increasingly feature Halloween-themed events, food, and drinks.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+They also throw parties for other adults and patronize bars and clubs, which increasingly feature Halloween-themed events, food, and drinks.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.